-Letters to Sala will be performed by the Upper School on Thursday, December 7th; Saturday, December 9th; and Sunday, December 10th.
-Tickets and more information will be available by the third week of November
+The White Snake will be performed by the Upper School on Thursday, March 8th; Friday, March 9th; and Saturday, March 10th.
+Tickets and more information are available here

 Columbus School for Girls is proud of its robust arts community which focuses on allowing self-expression through both performing and visual arts.
 With performing arts, CSG brings together music and theater under one banner as a unified arts community.